Fatdevil/GolfIQ-YOLO/docs/WATCH_PAIRING.md

 - Devices can rotate secrets (`rotate_device_secret`) or be unbound server-side if needed.
 - All endpoints enforce lightweight IP-based rate limiting.

+### Error handling

+- If a join code never existed or has already been purged after expiry, `/api/watch/devices/bind` returns **404 Not Found**.
+Clients should treat any 4xx response as a failed bind and prompt the user to request a fresh code.

 ## 4. Platform bridge implementation tips

 ### watchOS (via iPhone bridge)